SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 Perform the following operations to resolve the issue:

-1. Check the logon time to see whether the logon was performed by you or another administrator.
+1. Check the logon time to see whether the logon was performed by yourself or another administrator.
-2. If the logon was not performed by you or another administrator, it is an unauthorized logon.
+2. If the logon was not performed by yourself or another administrator, it is an unauthorized logon.
 Perform the following steps:
     1. Reset the password.
 For more information, see [Reset the logon password of an instance](/intl.en-US/Instance/Manage instances/Reset the logon password of an instance.md).
     2. Check whether the ECS instance has been infected.
     3. Configure security groups to allow access only from specific IP addresses.
 For more information, see [Scenarios for security groups](/intl.en-US/Security/Security groups/Scenarios for security groups.md).

 ## What is traffic scrubbing?

 The traffic scrubbing service monitors inbound traffic to ECS instances in real time and identifies unusual traffic such as DDoS attacks.
 By default, Anti-DDoS Basic is enabled on ECS instances to provide traffic scrubbing.
-When ECS instances are under attack, the traffic scrubbing service will automatically detect the attack and scrub malicious traffic without affecting ECS instance services.
+When ECS instances are under attack, the traffic scrubbing service automatically detects the attack and scrubs malicious traffic without affecting ECS instance services.
 When unusual traffic is detected, suspicious traffic is redirected from the destination network to a scrubbing device.
 The device identifies and removes malicious traffic and then returns legitimate traffic to the network to be forwarded to the ECS instances.

 ## How do I cancel traffic scrubbing for an ECS instance?

 1. Log on to the [Alibaba Cloud Security Anti-DDoS Basic console](https://yundun.console.aliyun.com/?p=ddosnext).
 2. Click the ECS tab.
-In the ECS instance list, find the IP address of an ECS instance that is in the cleaning state.
-Click **View Details**.
+Find the IP address of an ECS instance that is in the cleaning state.
+Click **View details**.
 3. Click **Cancel cleaning**.

     ![Cancel traffic scrubbing](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/6357298951/p50257.png)